Clan Hamilton: Origins of the house

-The Hamilton chiefs descend from Walter fitz Gilbert of Hambledon who appears in a charter to the Monastery of Paisley in about 1294.
-His lands appear to have originally been in Renfrewshire, however, his support for Robert the Bruce rewarded him with lands in Lanarkshire and the Lothians These lands included Cadzow, which later became the town of Hamilton, South Lanarkshire.
+The Hamilton chiefs descend from Walter fitz Gilbert of Hambledon, who appears in a charter to the Monastery of Paisley in about 1294.
+His lands appear to have originally been in Renfrewshire, however, his support for Robert the Bruce rewarded him with lands in Lanarkshire and the Lothians.
+These lands included Cadzow, which later became the town of Hamilton, South Lanarkshire.

 Wars of Scottish Independence

-As already mentioned Walter Fitz Gilbert was rewarded with lands for his support of king Robert the Bruce.
+Walter Fitz Gilbert was rewarded with lands for his support of king Robert the Bruce.
 Walter's son, David, fought at the Battle of Neville's Cross for David II of Scotland in 1346.
 David was captured and was not released until a substantial ransom was paid.

 15th and 16th centuries

 In 1474, James Hamilton, 1st Lord Hamilton, married Princess Mary, daughter of James II of Scotland Their son was James Hamilton, 1st Earl of Arran.
 The family extended Brodick Castle on the Isle of Arran.
 The second Earl of Arran, James Hamilton, Duke of Châtellerault, was heir to the throne of both James IV of Scotland and Mary, Queen of Scots.
 He was made regent of Scotland while the queen was still a child and proposed to marry his son to her, in order to secure his claim to the throne.
-At this time Friar Mark Hamilton wrote a family history.
+At this time, Friar Mark Hamilton wrote a family history.

 However, the royal marriage did not take place and Mary married an heir to the French throne instead.
 James Hamilton was created Duke of Châtellerault because he had figured prominently in the marriage negotiations with France.
 In 1561, he was sent into exile for five years because he openly opposed Mary's marriage to Henry Stuart, Lord Darnley, having had his hopes rekindled when Mary's marriage ended upon the death of the Dauphin of France.

 James Hamilton of Bothwellhaugh was a Scottish supporter of Mary, Queen of Scots, who assassinated James Stewart, 1st Earl of Moray, Regent of Scotland, in January 1570.

-The 4th Earl of Arran, James Hamilton, 2nd Marquess of Hamilton became Lord Chancellor of Scotland and was made keeper of both of the strategic royal castles; Edinburgh Castle and Stirling Castle.
+The 4th Earl of Arran, James Hamilton, 2nd Marquess of Hamilton, became Lord Chancellor of Scotland and was made keeper of both of the strategic royal castles; Edinburgh Castle and Stirling Castle.
 He had been advanced to the rank of marquess in 1599.
 His brother was Claud Hamilton, 1st Lord Paisley, who had been created Lord Paisley in 1587 and later Lord Abercorn.
 This branch of the family also prospered and Abercorn was advanced to an earldom and later a dukedom in 1868.